 LARVA discovered a list of highly recurrent noncoding regulatory regions from WGS data

 We first applied LARVA to the 760 genomes’ variants, intersecting them with the noncoding regions listed in Table 1.
 In total, LARVA reported 3964 and 3776 highly mutated regions before and after replication timing corrections, respectively (as shown in Table 2).
-On the other hand, the binomial distribution models reported at least 30 times more regions as significant because of the aforementioned p-value inflation, giving rise to a high false positive rate.
-We also tested the immediate 100bp upstream of every possible transcription start site (see methods for details), the results of which are depicted in Fig. 6 B. Forty-five TSSs passed the 0.05 p-value thresholds after p-value adjustment (BH method, (49)).
+On the other hand, the binomial distribution models reported at least 30 times more regions as significant because of the aforementioned p-value inflation, giving rise to a high false positive rate relative to the empirical model (Fig 4).
+We also tested the immediate 100bp upstream of every possible transcription start site (see Methods for details), the results of which are depicted in Fig. 6 B. Forty-five TSSs passed the 0.05 p-value thresholds after p-value adjustment (BH method, (49)).
 Consistent with previous studies, we observed that the TSS for TERT came up in the top regions (Fig. 6 B), and the oncogene TP53 also ranked second among all sites.
 LMO3, which ranked third after replication timing correction, is a protein-coding oncogene that is predominantly expressed in brain tissue.
 It has been reported to be involved in a variety of cancer types, such as lung cancer (50) and neuroblastomas (51).
 PRRC2B’s TSS was reported as the most significantly recurrent region among all TSSes.
 It is a protein-coding gene that is extensively expressed in brain tissue, but to our best of knowledge, there is no study to show the link of PRRC2B to cancer.
 Further investigations should be performed for the purpose of validation.
 Similar results were given for promoters and UTR regions as well.
 We selected all the genes with highly mutated TSSes, promoters, or UTRs (adjusted p-values after corrections ≤ 0.05) and performed GO analysis (http://amigo.geneontology.org, (52) results in Table S2).
 The top three enriched GO terms are: “negative regulation of fibrolast proliferation”, “regulation of extrinsic apoptotic signaling pathway in absence of ligand”, and “regulation of cell growth”.

-In terms of transcription factor binding sites, LARVA claimed 2054 out of the 5,710,954 binding sites as highly recurrent (0.036).
+In terms of transcription factor binding sites, LARVA identified 2054 out of the 5,710,954 binding sites as highly recurrent (0.036).
 The transcription factor CTCF had 852 binding sites reported as significant (Table 3).
 CTCF is a multifunctional protein that is linked with multiple cancer types (53).
 Specifically, several studies have reported that disruption of CTCF binding sites through mutations or abnormal methylation sites is closely associated with cancer (54,55).
 Moreover, we found that the oncogene BCL3 has a noticeably higher significant percentage with respect to the average (7.721 times of the average, p-value for two-sided binomial test = 6.762×1013).
 Interestingly, BCL3 is a proto-oncogene candidate which is closely associated with progression of diverse solid tumors (56).
 For example, BCL3 is aberrantly up- and down-regulated in breast cancer and nasopharyngeal carcinomas respectively, and is also reported to be strongly associated with survival in colorectal cancer.
 However, it is not a highly mutated gene according to our data: BCL3’s mutation rate is 1.22 mutations/Mbp while the gene average is 2.52 mutations/Mbp.
-Our analysis suggests another possibility that the misregulation of BCL3 is possibly due to binding site disruption instead of the changes in the protein itself.
+Our analysis suggests another possibility: the misregulation of BCL3 may be due to binding site disruption instead of the changes in the protein itself.
 Further computational and experimental effort should be made to clarify the mechanism of BCL3 regulation in different cancer types.

 Whole genome recurrent events evaluation